yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 * Add an item to the cart with the relevant Promo code
 * Checkout with the `Free` payment provider.

+More details and use cases of acquiring yats for account can be found in [Advanced integration topics](/docs/advanced_topics).

 This flow is achieved with three consecutive calls to the API:

 <Tabs